AdobeDocs/workfront.en/help/classic/workfront-basics/work-with-custom-forms/edit-custom-forms.md

    When someone changes data in another object that is referenced by calculated custom fields in your object, all fields on your object recalculate automatically.

    You can also manually update all calculated custom fields for an object when you bulk-edit the object along with other objects in a list.
-For instructions, see [Recalculate all calculated custom fields for multiple objects in a list when editing the objects](#recalcul3) in this article.
+For instructions, see [Recalculate all calculated custom fields for multiple objects in a list when editing the objects](#recalculate-all-calculated-custom-fields-for-multiple-objects-in-a-list-when-editing-the-objects) in this article.

-## Recalculate all calculated custom fields for multiple objects in a list when editing the objects
+## Recalculate all calculated custom fields for multiple objects in a list when editing the objects {#recalculate-all-calculated-custom-fields-for-multiple-objects-in-a-list-when-editing-the-objects}

 You can manually recalculate the custom fields of several objects by editing them in bulk.